andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 #### Peer to Peer links

 As I have 6 switches in total, I need to allocate 16 ipv4 addresses for the ptp links.
 There will be one uplink from every leaf to every spine.
 To save on IP addresses I will define the submask for these links as small as possible and it should only make room for 2 ip addresses per link (1 for the leaf uplink and 1 for the spine downlink to respective leaf (spine leaf "pair")), and that should be a /31 netmask.
 It may make sense to reserve a range for all the potential future expansion in the same range for several reasons.
-As in my example below I will be using 10.255.255.x/31 for each ptp interface, this may again be carved out of a bigger /24 subnet giving me a total of 255 addresses.
-255 addresses?
-0 and 255 is broadcast isnt it?
+As in my example below I will be using 10.255.255.x/31 for each ptp interface, this may again be carved out of a bigger /24 subnet giving me a total of 256 addresses.
+256 addresses?
+0 and 255 are broadcast aren't it?
 Arista EOS supports the [RFC3021](https://datatracker.ietf.org/doc/rfc3021/) which states the following:

 >    With ever-increasing pressure to conserve IP address space on the
 >    Internet, it makes sense to consider where relatively minor changes